 - Conway, E. (2018 under review) ‘Corporate Social Responsibility in French listed companies – good for performance, poor for risk?’

-- Conway, E. (2018 under review) ‘Did removing prudence from the Conceptual Framework impact accounting conservatism?’
+- Conway, E. (2018 second revision submitted) ‘Did removing prudence from the Conceptual Framework impact accounting conservatism?’

 - Conway, E. (2018 under review) ‘The story so far – the impact of integrated reporting in South Africa’.

-- Kalinga, N., Conway, E. (2018 in press) ‘An Investigation into the Wage Rates in the Malawian Tea Industry’.
+- Kalinga, N., Conway, E. (2018) ‘An Investigation into the Wage Rates in the Malawian Tea Industry’.
 Critical Perspectives on Business Management.
 Volume 6, pp. 42-57.

 - Mtambalika, I., Conway, E. (2016) ‘Accountants’ perceptions of the development of Integrated Reporting – a two country study’.
 Critical Perspectives on Business Management.
 Volume 5, pp2-16.

 - Conway, E. (2015) ‘Engaging Small and Medium Sized Enterprises (SMEs) in the low carbon agenda’, Energy, Sustainability and Society, 5:1:32.
 DOI: 10.1186/s13705-015-0060-x, URL: http://www.energsustainsoc.com/content/5/1/32